 Where to drink in London Road

 Finally, the French cafe-bar concept has come to Brighton!
-Curio, a hip spot in a green-canopied corner building right next to the Duke’s, is just what Brighton, and London Road, has been missing.
-With Nostalgic food advertising posters, yellow cafe chairs, wooden floors, and paper shades, it oozes an 1960s Paris feel.
+Curio is a cool casual spot in a green-canopied corner building right next to the Duke of York’s Picturehouse.
+It’s just what Brighton has been missing.

 Find Curio at 1 Clyde Road, Brighton BN1 4NN

-Find L’Atelier du Vin at 10 St George’s Place, Brighton BN1 4GB
+Find Bar 50ml at 10 St George’s Place, Brighton BN1 4GB

 Where to Shop on London Road